Hamilton Powers of Eulerian Digraphs

 Let $G = (V,A)$ be a simple digraph.
 If $G$ contains a spanning directed cycle (dicycle), then $G$ is Hamiltonian.
 If $G$ contains an Euler circuit (a circuit containing every edge), then $G$ is Eulerian.
 If $G$ is connected, this is equivalent to the condition that, for every vertex $v \in V$, the indegree $d^-(v)$ equals the outdegree $d^+(v)$.
 If $G$ is a connected Eulerian digraph and contains no proper connected Eulerian subgraph on the vertices of $G$, then $G$ is minimally Eulerian; equivalently, a connected Eulerian digraph $G$ is minimally Eulerian if, for any dicycle $C$ of $G$, the graph $G-C:= (V,A - A(C))$ is disconnected.
 If $G$ contains no dicycle, then $G$ is acyclic.
 For more details regarding graph theoretic definitions and notation, we refer the reader to \cite{bollobas1998modern}.
 Let

 a measure of how ``close" to Eulerian a digraph is, and a key ingredient in our proof.
 The quantity $p_{\#}(G)$ is exactly the minimal number of dipaths required in an edge-disjoint decomposition of $G$ into dipaths and dicycles.
+That $p_{\#}(G)$ dipaths are required follows immediately from the definition of $p_{\#}(G)$ above.
+That $p_{\#}(G)$ dipaths are sufficient follows from a simple greedy algorithm (iteratively perform walks from vertices $u$ with $d^+(u)>d^-(u)$, removing dicycles when they are formed, and only removing the dipath when a vertex $v$ with $d^+(v) = 0$ is reached).
 The size of an acyclic digraph $G$ is immediately bounded above by $p_{\#}(G) \,(|V|-1)$, and an even tighter estimate can be obtained relatively quickly:

 \begin{proposition} Let $G = (V,A)$ be an acyclic digraph.
 Then $|A| \le \sqrt{2 p_{\#}(G)} \, |V|$. \end{proposition}